-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 1/4 tsp black pepper
+- ¼ teaspoon black pepper

 - 160 gm plain flour

-- 2 tsp baking powder
+- 2 teaspoon baking powder

 - 800 gm can corn kernels (drained)

-Scrape down the bowl.
+- Scrape down the bowl.

 - Add 4-5 fritters to the hot pan and cook until bubbles appear on the top.

-Flip each fritter and cook through.
+- Flip each fritter and cook through.

-Repeat until all the batter is cooked.
+- Repeat until all the batter is cooked.

-Serve with cottage cheese and a slice of ham or smoked salmon.
+- Serve with cottage cheese and a slice of ham or smoked salmon.

 I hope you have enjoyed this story.
 Feel free to leave a comment or start a discussion.
 If you have made a dish from this site I would love to know what you thought!